 • Minimise closure time.
 Can you move over a weekend?
 Close Monday and Tuesday and reopen Wednesday?
 Every day closed is money lost and clients inconvenienced.

 • Give clients notice.
-Three months minimum.
-Six months if you're moving any significant distance.
+Three months minimum, and six months if you're moving any significant distance.

 Keeping your clients

-This is the part that keeps salon owners awake at night.
-You've spent years building these relationships.
-How many will follow you?
+This is the part that keeps salon owners awake at night, because you've spent years building these relationships and you don't know how many will follow you.

-The honest answer: not all of them.
-But more than you fear, if you handle it right.
+The honest answer is that you won't keep all of them, but you'll keep more than you fear if you handle it right.

 • Tell them early.
-As soon as you know you're moving, start telling clients.
-People hate surprises.
+As soon as you know you're moving, start telling clients, because people hate surprises.

 • Explain the why.
-"We've outgrown this space" or "the building's being redeveloped" gives context.
-It's not just change for change's sake.
+"The salon's outgrown this space" or "the building's being redeveloped" gives context and shows it's a considered decision.

 • Emphasise what's staying the same.
-Same team, same service, same quality.
-The address is changing, nothing else.
+Same team, same service, same quality, with only the address changing.

 • Show them the new place.
-Photos during the fit-out.
-A video tour before opening.
-Let them feel part of the journey.
+Share photos during the fit-out and a video tour before opening so they feel part of the journey.

 • Make it easy.
-Send the new address with a map.
-Explain parking.
-Remove every possible barrier to them finding you.
+Send the new address with a map, explain parking, and remove every possible barrier to them finding you.

-Some clients will use the move as a natural exit point.
-That's okay.
-They might have been drifting anyway.
+Some clients will use the move as a natural exit point, and that's fine because they were probably drifting anyway.
 The ones who really value you will make the effort.

 The actual move